xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 I'd rather express my test (in pseudocode) this way:

 {lang=plain}
+    whenever I do
+      point.drawYourselfOn(canvas)
     I expect that
       canvas will receive drawPoint(x, y)
-    whenever I do
-      point.drawYourselfOn(canvas)

 So instead of an *assertion* we have an **expectation**.
 We expect that the canvas will be called in a certain way, *and nothing else*.
 The nice thing in this test is that *we don't care what's the behaviour of the canvas*.
 For all we care, we can just assume that `canvas` is just an interface.
 This means that we can develop an object with TDD before its collaborators even exist!

-The above test, expressed in JMock, would look like the following:
+The above test, expressed in Mockito, would look like the following:

     Point point = new Point(10, 20);
-    Canvas canvas = context.mock(Canvas.class);
+    Canvas canvas = mock(Canvas.class);
-    context.checking(new Expectations() {{
-      oneOf(canvas).drawPoint(10, 20);
-    }});

     point.drawYourselfOn(canvas);

+    verify(canvas).drawPoint(10, 20);
+    verifyNoMoreInteractions(canvas);

-The point of this test is that we can use it to define how the point should talk to its collaborator.
+The point of this test is that we can use it to define how the `Point` should talk to its collaborator.

-The syntax looks a bit esoteric at first, but it will all make sense.
-The details on how JMock works are [in the appendix](#appendix-jmock).
-More about mocks in [GOOS].